javiermarasco/harpo/README.md

 - "AWS_SECRET_ACCESS_KEY" (The access key of the user that will be used to access the Secrets Manager)
 - "AWS_REGION" (The region where the Secrets Manager instance is defined)

+### GCP
+- "GOOGLE_APPLICATION_CREDENTIALS" (Contains the path to the json file with the credentials for your google cloud account)

 For AWS the following permissions are needed: secretsmanager:Name
   - secretsmanager:Description